SBW-2026/SBW-website/venue.md

 Parking in central Uppsala is not very easy, but there are a few parking garages around the train station.
 From there you can walk to the dinner venue (see above).

 A parking garage that usually has vacancies is located at Kungsgatan 89.
-For more information, please check [here](https://www.uppsala.se/globalassets/parkering/dokument---parkering/parkeringskartfolder-2023-m-engelsk-qr.pdf).
+For more information on parking garages in Uppsala, please check [here](https://www.uppsala.se/globalassets/parkering/dokument---parkering/parkeringskartfolder-2023-m-engelsk-qr.pdf).

-## Accomodation in Uppsala
+# Accomodation in Uppsala

 There are many different hotels in central Uppsala.
 A convenient hotel is the **Elite Hotel Academia** – right by the train station, very central and with good connections to SLU.
 If you contact them via reservation.academia@elite.se and name the booking code ”SLU - Bioinformatics conference” you’ll get a **discounted rate** on their rooms.